 I was listening to a well-known breakfast show back in January and two ladies were on the show, talking about their book on self-care and when asked for examples of self-care, they included spraying lavender scent on your pillow.
 Really?!
 I would have expected them to come up with something a little less-clichéd, and maybe that’s the problem.
 We all know how important it is to look after ourselves, and we know what we SHOULD be doing but we’re all busy (work, children, older parents; we’re the classic sandwich generation) and it’s almost inevitable that looking after ourselves slips down the list.
 Or is it inevitable?
 It feels slightly selfish to put our own needs first but the underlying message about self-care is very relevant; how can you care for others if you’re not looking after yourself?
 Self-care is about listening to your body (and mind) and paying attention to what you need, not what the latest trend is or what you think you ‘should’ be doing.
 Kindness is another huge movement and self-care is all about being kind to yourself.
 Think of self-care as a savings account: regularly topping it up with small amounts will make it easier to fend off stress and illness, especially prevalent at this time of year.

-I’m just as guilty of not looking after myself, often because I just feel too tired to make that little extra effort required.
-I did say to my husband last week that I’m not very good at looking after myself and need to up my game.
-I pride myself on looking after my family well so isn’t it strange that I don’t do the same for me?
+I’m just as guilty of not looking after myself, often because I feel too tired to make that little extra effort required.
+I know I’m not very good at looking after myself and need to up my game and I pride myself on looking after my family well so isn’t it strange that I don’t do the same for myself?